 Hopefully, you see our point that recruitment will take longer and therefore needs to start sooner, but what can you do now to make it run smoothly and get a bigger and stronger team in place as soon as possible?

 The good news is it can be done, and with great success.
 Thousands of people across the UK have started new jobs during lockdown, conducting the whole interview and onboarding process virtually.
 Here are the basics:

-Consider existing personalities – don’t waste time taking candidates through to the final stage only to discover during the team interview that there are some major personality clashes.
-Think about the types of behaviours and values that will be a good fit in your team.
+- Consider existing personalities – don’t waste time taking candidates through to the final stage only to discover during the team interview that there are some major personality clashes.
+Think about the types of behaviors and values that will be a good fit in your team.

 About Us – We enrich businesses by instilling our passion for developing people and organisations.
 Using our diverse experience and extensive knowledge, we flexibly support businesses with a pragmatic but personable approach to people management.

 Disclaimer – The contents of this blog do not constitute legal advice and are provided for general information purposes only.
 We can only advise on the basis of specific client instructions and are unable to offer legal advice by email to anyone who are not our clients.
 To find out more about becoming a client of Lodge Court please talk to us.